 “in healthy individuals 30-34% more thin liquids were consumed than semi-liquid and semi-solid products when all substances were equal for energy content, energy density, volume, and macronutrient composition.
 There were statistically significant reductions in amount consumed, despite similar subjective feelings of satiety.
 Progressively less was consumed as fluid thickness increased .
 The test substances were similar in thickness to slightly thick, moderately thick and extremely thick liquids used in the management of dysphagia (Table 1).” p.
 5

-Possible ways to overcome and reduce feelings of satiety are decreasing the introduction of air into the thickening process (less “bulk” mixing), being aware of fibre content of thickeners (gum vs. starch), and also being aware of a patient’s gastrointestinal abilities or deficiencies as it relates to gastric emptying and/or absorption of the intestines.
+To avoid stating the obvious, some alternative ways to overcome and reduce feelings of satiety are decreasing the introduction of air into the thickening process (less “bulk” mixing), being aware of fibre content of thickeners (gum vs. starch), and also being aware of a patient’s gastrointestinal abilities or deficiencies as it relates to gastric emptying and/or absorption of the intestines.

 Okay, I’m going to stretch and just put a few toes on the soapbox….

-My heartfelt question is—Is it always worth all the risks of having someone on a modified diet where their liquids are not appealing, not being consumed, and not satisfying a basic need of the human body, just to avoid an (aspiration) monster?
+My heartfelt question is—Is it always worth all the risks of having someone on a modified diet where their liquids are not appealing, not being consumed, and not satisfying a basic need of the human body, just to avoid a *possible* (aspiration) monster?
 There’s obviously more to considere here, and I can absolutely appreciate the time and a need for everything, especially during critically acute stages in recovery.
-However, with any recommendations, considering only ONE FACTOR like if they will aspirate or not versus a patient’s case holistically, sometimes feels all too similar like when I’m trying to be persuaded into investing in a fallout shelter to protect myself from the possibility if zombies come attacking (zombies just ain’t my thang…) (Please search Langmore, 1998 Predictors of Aspiration to get more where I’m coming from)
+However, with any recommendations, considering only ONE FACTOR like if they will aspirate or not versus a patient’s case holistically, sometimes feels all too similar like when I’m trying to be persuaded into investing in a fallout shelter to protect myself from the possibility if zombies come attacking (zombies just ain’t my thang guys…) (Please search Langmore, 1998 Predictors of Aspiration to get more where I’m coming from.)

 “The hypothesis put forward here is that sensation from the oral phase, through associative learning, triggers feelings of satiety rather than simply relying on signals from the stomach or small intestines.” p.
 6

-One last study referenced by McCrickerd et al. informed me that participants “expected to feel more full from ingesting the thicker drinks” just by looking at them!!!
+One last study reference by McCrickerd et al. informed me that participants “expected to feel more full from ingesting the thicker drinks” just by looking at them!!!
 So why are we constantly trying to trick our patients???